githubtraining/react-course/responses/uncomment-assignments-activity.md

 ## Uncomment Assignments Section

+Now, that we imported the child component, let's use it in our code.
 Go ahead and uncomment the conditional statement underneath where it says to

-`Uncomment below for step 2`
+`Uncomment below for step 4`

+This will render the `List` component for Assignments when the Assignments tab is clicked.

 ### Run your code